erunyon/erikrunyon.com/source/_posts/2014-01-07-lessons-learned-from-my-first-semester-of-teaching.markdown

 ## Basics

-Time is going to be an issue.
-I taught the class in addition to my full-time job.
-I wasn't prepared for how much time it would take every week to prepare class outlines, quizzes, projects, code examples, etc. It can easily take three or more hours to prepare for a single class.
-And that doesn't count grading projects afterward.
+First and foremost, time is going to be an issue.
+I taught the class in addition to my full-time job, and it took place during normal business hours.
+Luckily I had the support of both my department and my boss.
+So in addition to class and preparation time, I also needed to make up for the time I missed in the office.
+Even though I knew from talking with other adjuncts that it was going to take a lot of prep, I still wasn't prepared for how much time it actually took every week to prepare class outlines, quizzes, projects, code examples, etc. And that doesn't count grading projects afterward.

-Whether we realize it or not, we use A LOT of industry jargon in our field.
-Be careful that whenever you use an acronym or term that's new for the students, to explain it.
-Next time I plan on keeping a list of terms for the students to reference.
-Anytime one of them asks what something is, add it to the list.
+Whether we realize it or not, we use A LOT of jargon in our industry.
+Be careful that whenever you use an acronym or term that's new for the students, take some time to explain it.
+I would recommend keeping a list of terms and definitions somewhere easily accessible to the class of any term you explain.
+And then when a student asks about a term, add it to the list.

 ## Grading